 People have been wary of the cloud for as long as it has been around.
 But how founded are their concerns?
 Is the cloud safe?
 Cloud supporters will be quick to tell you that the cloud is as safe as you want it to be – something that is being accepted on a much more frequent basis.

 One of the biggest obstacles that a business can face is resistance to the cloud thanks to unfair stigmas.
 But enterprises are missing out on a secure technology if they fail to implement the cloud in some way.
-As long as natural precautions are taken, the cloud can be leveraged in a variety of different instances.
+As long as natural precautions are taken, cloud-based fax services can be leveraged in a variety of different instances.

 “The major misconception concerning IT security is the location of your data,” wrote ITProPortal contributor Bob Spiegal.
 “With cloud based applications, data is stored on servers, hardware and systems you don’t have direct control over or ownership of.
 While this may make some business owners think that their data is less secure, it’s the other way around: because your data is stored offsite in servers and cloud applications you don’t own, it is more secure.”